Persistent link: https://iarccum.org/doc/?d=373

-Report of the Joint Commission between the Roman Catholic Church and the Methodist World Council, 1967-1970
+The Report of Joint Commission between the World Methodist Council and the Roman Catholic Church (first series, 1967-70), known as the Denver Report.

 The present report consists of eight sections.
 Sections 5, 6, and 7 explore the Eucharist, Ministry, and Authority, all areas of concern to ARCIC at this stage of their reflections.